Kiryas Joel, New York: Friction with surrounding jurisdictions

 The village has become a contentious issue in Orange County for several reasons, mainly related to its rapid growth.
 Unlike most other small communities, it lacks a real downtown and much of it is given over to residential property, which has mostly taken the form of contemporary townhouse-style condominiums.
 New construction is ongoing throughout the community.

-Population growth is strong.
-In 1990, there were 7,400 people in Kiryas Joel; in 2000, 13,100, nearly doubling the population.
+Population growth in Kiryas Joel is strong.
 In 2005, the population had risen to 18,300.
 The 2010 census showed a population of 20,175, for a population growth rate of 53.6% between 2000 and 2010, which was less than anticipated, as it was projected that the population would double in that time period.